a-slide/NanoCount/docs/nanocount_io.md

 tpm and estimated counts are not normalised by transcript length as it is usually done with Illumina data.
 The reason is that in dRNA-Seq one read is supposed to represent a single transcript molecule starting from the polyA tail, even if the fragment doesn't extend to the 5' end.
-If using a custom protocol allowing to sequence from internal RNA fragments (whole RNA tailing, degenerated custom adapter), then the prior is not verified any more.
+If using a custom protocol allowing to sequence from internal RNA fragments (whole RNA tailing, degenerated custom adapter), then this prior is not verified any more.

 ### Output BAM file